 The Nordic Feminist Art Histories Research Network is an international network responding critically to current global crises and related art historical debates by engaging with issues of feminist art history across the Nordic countries, while also treating themes of difference and marginalization in terms of race, class, culture, and sexual identity.
 We meet regularly throughout the project for participants to present new research and engage in dialogue with colleagues in meetings, seminars, conferences, and publications.

 Contact: PI Kerry Greaves

 Call for papers

-Call for papers: Fast Forward!
+We invite art historians, curators, critics, and artists to propose papers for the conference Fast Forward!
 Women in European Art, 1970-Present.